DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

+---
+MTPE: windsonsea
+Date: 2024-07-17
+---

 # Service Mesh Identity and Authentication

 Identity is a fundamental concept of any security infrastructure.
 When communication between workloads begins, both communicating parties must exchange credentials containing identity information for mutual authentication.
-On the client side, check the server's identity against the [security naming](#_5) information to see if it is an authorized runner for the workload.
+On the client side, check the server's identity against the [security naming](#safe-naming) information to see if it is an authorized runner for the workload.
 On the server side, the server can determine what information the client can access based on the authorization policy, Audit who accesses what when, bill customers based on the workload they use, And deny access to workloads to any customers who fail to pay their bills.